clerk/javascript/README.md

 **Clerk is Hiring!**

 Would you like to work on Open Source software and help maintain this repository?
-Apply today https://apply.workable.com/clerk-dev/.
+[Apply today!](https://apply.workable.com/clerk-dev/).

 ---